Philmontelf/Libra/Libra/README.md

 - Insert one number on the left side and another on the right side.

-- Click on **verify**: The scale tilts towards the side with the highest number; if the numbers are the same, the scale balances.
+- Click on **Verify**: The scale tilts towards the side with the highest number; if the numbers are the same, the scale balances.

 ## Files